HanielHernandez/reign-front-end-developer-challenge/README.md

 npm run lint:fix
 ```

-To formatt the code acording to the prettier configuration run:
+To format the code acording to the prettier configuration run:

 ```bash
 npm run format
 ```
 ## Testing
-if you want to run the unit tests created on the project you must run the folling commands
+if you want to run the unit tests created on the project run the folling command

 ```bash
 npm run test